 Questions, suggestions, and concerns regarding this policy are welcomed, and should be directed to the UW Medicine Continuous Professionalism Improvement Committee (email@example.com).

-It is the policy and expectation of UW Medicine that all members of our community will conduct themselves in a professional manner in interactions with patients, colleagues in the University community, and the public.
+All members of the UW Medicine community are expected to conduct themselves in a professional and ethical manner with colleagues, patients, and the public.
 Leaders in our community are expected to model, promote, and advocate for a strong and visible culture of professionalism.

 Integrity refers to honesty in all interactions and upholding high moral and ethical standards in all endeavors.